-The ecstatic moment hip-hop had when this dropped was probably second to none.
+The ecstatic moment hip-hop had when this dropped was second to none.
 After getting dissed on the Summer Jam stage by his rival, Jay-Z, Nas knew he had to come back better than ever.
 As a result, Stillmatic was released.
-Some of Nas’ best moments from opening the album with the classic diss record, “Ether” to telling a whole story backwards on “Rewind.”
-However, the significant change came in through the production.
+Some of Nas’ best moments from opening the album with the classic diss record, “Ether” to telling a whole story backwards on “Rewind” were redeeming factors that helped the project receive the stamp of classic status.
+However, the significant change came through the production.

 One of the main complaints for I Am… and Nastradamus was how wack the beats were.
-On Stillmatic, every beat and sample was amazing, whether it was the serious yet dynamic atmosphere on “One Mic,” or the classic piano keys on “Got Ur Self A…”.
-Nas’ beat selection on Stillmatic was phenomenal.
+On Stillmatic, every beat and sample was amazing, whether it was the serious, yet dynamic, atmosphere on “One Mic,” or the classic piano keys on “Got Ur Self A…”, Nas’ beat selection on Stillmatic phenomenally improved.
 There’s no doubt Nas’ made another classic with this project and just a little over twenty years later, the album has aged like fine wine.